-A rare set of bollards by St Crux Church, Pavement -1802 - source, Views of York, Peter Brown, York Civic Trust

-I 'Danger' road signs produced (at first jointly with National Cyclists' Union) mainly to warn of steep hills and down not up, due to the poor brakes of early bicycles - source Cyclist Touring Club Part Two: Key Principles City of York Streetscape Strategy and Guidance - Part Two: Key Principles - Key Principles These principles explain in more detail the council's vision for York's public realm and set out important considerations for everyone involved with the city's streets and spaces.
+A rare set of bollards by St Crux Church, Pavement - 1802 (source, Views of York; Peter Brown, and York Civic Trust) I 'Danger' road signs produced (at first jointly with National Cyclists' Union) mainly to warn of steep hills and down not up, due to the poor brakes of early bicycles - source Cyclist Touring Club Part Two: Key Principles Key Principles These principles explain in more detail the council's vision for York's public realm and set out important considerations for everyone involved with the city's streets and spaces.
 Above all, they should be the first point of reference in this manual.
-They should also be read in conjunction with other key guidance, particularly the Government's Manual for Streets 1 and the Government endorsed Manual for Streets 2.1 "The public realm can offer spaces for enjoyment, entertainment and social interaction and quieter areas for those who value solitude and contemplation.
+They should also be read in conjunction with other key guidance, particularly the Government's Manual for Streets 1 and the Government endorsed Manual for Streets 2.
+"The public realm can offer spaces for enjoyment, entertainment and social interaction and quieter areas for those who value solitude and contemplation.
 Public space is open and free to use.
 It provides an essential opportunity for all parts of society, to meet, mingle and connect."
 City of Bath Public Realm Strategy 2008 "We are all pedestrians, and our streets are the one public space we all use, everyday.
 At Living Streets, we think that they are worth fighting for.
 With our supporters, we work to create streets that really put people first.
 When we have streets we want to walk in, lives are transformed - we are healthier, happier and more sociable."
-Living Streets 2010 A list of key guidance documents can be found after the bibliography.

-"Enhancing street environments through a high quality public realm incorporating local materials and historic street features, removal of clutter and pedestrian barriers, use of shared space where appropriate and enhanced street lighting can help to stimulate local economic activity, reduce street crime and encourage a sense of local community; this in turn encourages more local, shorter distance travel on foot or by cycle.
+Living Streets 2010 "Enhancing street environments through a high quality public realm incorporating local materials and historic street features, removal of clutter and pedestrian barriers, use of shared space where appropriate and enhanced street lighting can help to stimulate local economic activity, reduce street crime and encourage a sense of local community; this in turn encourages more local, shorter distance travel on foot or by cycle.
 This will be particularly important in conservation areas, national parks, World Heritage sites and other environmentally sensitive areas."
-Manual for Streets 2 Chartered Institution of Highways & Transportation 2010 Space for meeting, greeting and socialising
+Manual for Streets 2 Chartered Institution of Highways & Transportation 2010

+Space for meeting, greeting and socialising